bigboards/bigboards-docs/docs/software/migrate.md

 # Migrating to another release
-Hexes running on some version can be upgraded to a newer version through the use of the ```bb``` command.
+BigBoards devices running on some older version of the firmware can be upgraded to the latest version through the use of the `bb` command.

 ## What version am I on?
 You can check the version you are running by executing the following command:

 	⬢ > grep bigboards /etc/apt/sources.list | cut -d' ' -f3

-This command will return one of '<version>/' as found on the [versions] page.
+This command will return one of `<version>` as found on the [versions](versions) page.

 ## Installing the `bb` CLI on Genesis
 **Remark**